 Add glitter in the patriotic colors to create a sparkle, too.

-3. Make a Flag Day cake with your homeschooler.
+2. Make a Fourth of July cake with your homeschooler.
 Using a plain vanilla sheet cake as a base, cover the top with vanilla frosting or Cool Whip.
 Use fresh strawberries, blueberries and raspberries to create the flag design on top of the cake.
 Many children love doing this part of the recipe!
 If you choose a whip topping, be sure to refrigerate the leftovers.

 3. Listen to patriotic music, and sing along, too.
 "Your a Grand Old Flag" was a favorite of mine as a child.
 Check out the patriotic song cd's below, or visit your library to check some out.
 I tunes and other downloadable music sites also carry these time honored and festive songs.

 4. Read about the Fourth of July with your homeschooler.
 Here is a list of great books for all age children, as well as great read-alouds: